30th-31st May 2026 - time to get your dream home started!

 If you want a design that enhances the charm and character of your property, wooden doors can add value and kerb appeal.
 Timber is a timeless material that can suit a range of architectural styles, from contemporary through to heritage homes.
 It’s strong and durable, too, so it delivers on multiple fronts.

-“Timber benefits from traditional aesthetics combined with modern technology to create front doors that are secure, energy efficient and eco-friendly,” says Ryan Schofield, managing director at Thames Valley Window Company.
+“Timber benefits from traditional aesthetics combined with modern technology to create front doors that are secure, energy efficient and eco-friendly,” says Ryan Schofield, managing director at Thames Valley Windows.
 “But they do require regular maintenance and the occasional fresh lick of paint.”
 However, with good upkeep it will last for decades.

 Most timber front doors are sold pre-finished with lengthy guarantees on the paint or stain.
 If you’re going for an oiled finish, it may need more regular upkeep.
 “Oil might need to be reapplied every six months, or more often if you don’t have a roof overhang, which shades your door from the sun,” says Elizabeth.